iodigital-com/io-technology/data/blog/project-fugu.md

 Progressive Web Apps (PWAs) bring offline support and _app-like_ experiences to the web.
 Extending the PWA principle with APIs to include more native APIs while keeping the principles of the web (trust, privacy and security) is the core of Project Fugu 🐡.

 Some of these APIs are readily available and should be considered when that feature is needed, like for example the async clipboard API.
 Other APIs though are only available in certain browsers, like the webOTP API so handle them with care and consult the online references.

+Who knows if Apple will ever allow (is forced to) other browser engines on iOS and iPadOS.
+Having APIs fully specced and tested has a positive effect on browsers without an implementation since they can follow what has been laid out before them.